 North Rhine-Westphalia has been a strong location for biotechnology and especially for the pharmaceutical industry for more than a century.
 Internationally renowned companies such as Bayer, Johnson & Johnson, UCB, Grünenthal, Henkel, Evonik, to name just a few, are proof of the great importance of NRW in this environment.
 In addition, the state is also home to a large number of younger and start-up companies such as Qiagen, Miltenyi Biotec, AiCuris, Cygenia epigenetic diagnostics, or Priavoid.
 These are just a few examples of the great diversity in NRW.
 In times of Corona, highly innovative North Rhine-Westphalian biotech companies have drawn attention to themselves and the location by producing reliable and new diagnostic procedures, developing potential therapeutic agents, and providing important components for vaccine development.
 Never before have medical biotechnology companies been so much in the focus of the public and the media as they have been these days.
 Throughout Germany, medical biotechnology is a key technology for innovations in the pharmaceutical industry.
 This is particularly true for the development of personalised medicine, stem cell research, and new cell and gene therapies. – 1

-The sales of biopharmaceuticals (pharmacy and hospital market) increased again in 2019, by 13% compared to the previous year, and is thus 12.7 billion euros.
-Its share of sales in the total pharmaceutical market (EUR 44.1 billion) is 28.7%, an increase of 13% compared to 2018 (total market growth 6.9%).
+The sales of biopharmaceuticals (pharmacy and hospital market) increased again in 2021, by 10.2% compared to the previous year, and is thus 16.1 billion euros.
+Its share of sales in the total pharmaceutical market (EUR 51.4 billion) is 31.4%.

-In 2019, 33 drugs with a new active ingredient, a biosimilar active ingredient, or a new combination of known active ingredients were approved in the EU.
-15 of these new approvals were biopharmaceuticals alone.
+In 2021, 56 drugs with a new active ingredient, a biosimilar active ingredient, or a new combination of known active ingredients were approved in the EU.
+26 of these new approvals were biopharmaceuticals alone, accounting for 46% of all new registrations.
 Furthermore, the pipeline for new, innovative biopharmaceutical drug candidates is well filled.
-640 clinical development candidates (clinical phases I to III) have been documented by the end of 2019. – 2
+669 clinical development candidates (clinical phases I to III) have been documented by the end of 2021. – 2

 Due to this enormous development and market potential, the establishment of the thematic focus BIO.NRW.red was logical and appropriate.
 Initiated in 2010 as a strategic initiative of BIO.NRW, experts from the pharmaceutical industry, biomedical research, health care, medicine and pharmaceutical biotechnology, in particular, were brought together for interdisciplinary exchange.
 In the meantime, BIO.NRW.red has become a stable and lasting network in NRW, with significant growth potential, of experts from a wide range of cross-sectional areas: